HalmstadStudentkar/glesys-email-quota-warning/README.md

 # Configuration

 Copy the mailquotaconfig.ini.example file to mailquotaconfig.ini.example.
 Edit the file for your settings.

 If you are not very comfortable with editing configuration files use the wizard also included in the repository.
 Also usable for editing a already present file.

-Start wizard:
+Start wizard: `./makeconfig.py`
- ./makeconfig.py

 # Credits and license

-The codet is written by Martin Bagge / brother <brother@bsnet.se> on behalf of Halmstad Studentkår, KAOS.
+The code is written by Martin Bagge / brother <brother@bsnet.se> on behalf of Halmstad Studentkår, KAOS.
 The code is licensed MIT, patches and suggestions are welcome.